-Table 0.2 General alchae cological fieldwork program in response to constituction works.
-Stage Archaeological program Enabling works - All site locations as Monitoring of localised excavations for decommissioning/removal of substations and services. required.
+Table 6.2 General archaeological netowork program in response to construction works.
+Stage Archaeological program Enabling works - All site locations as required.
+Monitoring of localised excavations for decommissioning/removal of substations and services.
 Monitoring of excavations and ground disturbance for geotechnical test pits, tree stump removal, removal of ground slab/surfaces, footings or services.
 Test excavation (followed by salvage or monitoring) for the temporary HV alignment and other required service relocations.
 Area 1A Test excavation for historical and Aboriginal archaeology.
 Expansion for salvage excavations where required.